 1. Rethinking Mycenaean Death - A view from Lakonia

 2. Tiny Archaeologies: Reconstructing the World of Children in Late Bronze Age Greece

 3. Pavlopetri Underwater Archaeology Project

 4. The Mycenaean Cult of the Dead (PhD project)

-I strongly believe that archaeology classes are not the place where students just learn about the past, but instead they form the platform on which students built their skills in critical thinking… read more
+I strongly believe that archaeology classes are not the place where students just learn about the past, but instead that they should set the foundation upon which students would build transferrable… read more